Steve Reeves: American directors

 Reeves followed this with The Giant of Marathon (1959) where he was cast as Pheidippides, the famous wartime messenger of the Battle of Marathon.
-By now Reeves' success was such that his films would use Hollywood directors: Marathon was directed by Mario Bava and Jacques Tourneur.
+By now Reeves's success was such that his films would use Hollywood directors: Marathon was directed by Mario Bava and Jacques Tourneur.
 According to MGM records the film earned $1,335,000 in the US and Canada and $1.4 million elsewhere resulting in a profit of $429,000.

 Reeves had a change of pace in Morgan the Pirate (1960) where he played pirate and occasional governor of Jamaica, Captain Henry Morgan.
 Andre de Toth and Primo Zeglio directed.

 He then did an "Eastern", The Thief of Baghdad (1961), playing Karim, directed by Arthur Lubin.
 In The Trojan Horse (film) (1961) Reeves played Aeneas of Troy, opposite John Drew Barrymore.
 He co-starred with his fellow body builder Gordon Scott in Duel of the Titans (1961), the two playing Romulus and Remus respectively.
 Sergio Corbucci directed.
 Reeves played Randus, the son of Spartacus, in The Slave (1962) then reprised his role as Aeneas in The Avenger (1962) (a.k.a.
 The Legend of Aeneas).